Thermal Area Law for Lattice Bosons: Introduction

+Thermal area laws provide us with universal properties of Gibbs states independent of the system size.
+They are especially valuable for lower temperatures, while at high temperatures many analytic properties are available, e.g. exponential decay of correlations \cite{araki1969gibbs,gross1979decay,park1995uniqueness,ueltschi2004,kliesch2014locality,frohlich2015some}, the large deviation principle \cite{lenci2005large,netovcny2004large,kuwahara2020gaussian} or the approximate quantum Markov property \cite{kato2019quantum,kuwahara2020clustering}.
+Such characterizations are important for the computation of Gibbs states, in general an NP-hard problem \cite{barahona1982computational,goldberg2015complexity}, which in turn is fundamental in novel applications such as quantum machine learning \cite{amin2018quantum,anshu2021sample}, semidefinite programming solvers \cite{brandao2017quantum,van2020quantum} or the imaginary-time evolution in the framework of near-term quantum devices \cite{nisq1,nisq2,nisq3,nisq4,nisq5,nisq6,nisq7}.

-The \textit{applications} of thermal areas laws mirror those of their ground state counterparts.
-In particular, a thermal area law can be used for the important problem of approximating the Gibbs state by matrix product operators (MPO)---mixed-state cousins of the standard matrix product states---and their higher-dimensional analogs \cite{alhambra_survey,improved,PRXQuantum.2.040331,mpo_arealaw_link}.
-Just like their pure-state counterpart MPO approximations allow for a compact representation of the state and efficient numerical calculation.
+In particular, area laws can be used for the approximation of Gibbs state by matrix product operators (MPO) and their higher-dimensional analogs \cite{alhambra_survey,improved,PRXQuantum.2.040331,mpo_arealaw_link}.
+In special cases like one-dimensional quantum spin systems they gave rise to concrete algorithms for the efficient approximation by MPO, where the temperature behavior in the area law determines the maximal bond dimension \cite{improved}.
+Such algorithms also proved to be useful for the representation of Gibbs states as a convex combination of MPS \cite{convex_mps}, or for the approximation of ground states under a low-energy-density assumption typically observed for gapped systems.
 It is generally believed that the scaling of the mutual information with $\beta$ in the low temperature regime is related to the computational complexity of the ground space of the models \cite{alhambra_survey}.
-Another direct way to use a thermal area law is to note that controlling the mutual information automatically controls all standard correlation functions.
-More precisely, the mutual information upper bounds all truncated correlations $\tr( M_A \otimes M_B \rho_{AB}) - \tr( M_A \rho_A ) \tr( M_B \rho_B )$ between arbitrary bounded observables $M_A$ and $M_B$; see \cite{wolf} and Corollary \ref{cor:cor} below.
+Another direct way to use a thermal area law is to note that controlling the mutual information automatically controls all standard correlation functions, see \cite{wolf} and \Cref{sec:truncated correlations} below.

-A critical limitation of the existing results is that they only hold for \textit{bounded} interactions bounded local Hilbert space dimension.
+A critical limitation of the existing results is that they only hold for \textit{bounded} interactions and bounded local Hilbert space dimension.
 This is naturally the case for quantum spin systems and lattice fermions.
 However, for lattice \textit{bosons} as described, e.g., by the paradigmatic Bose-Hubbard Hamiltonian, the interactions are \textit{unbounded} and the standard arguments fail.